-The cord that came with our fondue pot is not long enough for us to set it in the middle of our table and still allow everyone to reach the pot so we added an extension cord.
+The cord that came with our fondue pot is not long enough for us to set the pot in the middle of our table, and still allow everyone to reach the pot so we added an extension cord.

 We use Trudeau Stainless Steel Forks for all our cheese and meat fondue.
 I have three sets so that all family members and guests are sure to have two of their own color coded forks.

-Once we saw how much fun our kids had with fondue, is when we also invested in fondue plates These really make a fondue difference!
+Once we saw how much fun our kids had with fondue, we invested in fondue plates These really make a fondue difference!

 White wine (we use 4 oz of Chablis white wine)

-You want to slowly add the cheese, equal amounts of your Grùyere and Emmenthaler Swiss cheeses.
+You want to slowly add the cheese.
+It’s equal amounts of Grùyere and Emmenthaler Swiss cheeses.
 Stir!
 Take time to let the cheese slowly melt while stirring.
 We don’t have a specific amount of cheese that we buy, but it is A LOT!
 We just keep stirring and adding cheese as it melts and we stir.
 Over the years, we have had to change up our pot to feed anywhere from 4 to 12 people.

 You want to continue adding your cheese as the melted cheese appears to have the consistency of warm honey.
 While doing this, add some ground pepper and a dash of nutmeg.

 As you pull the cheese away from the edge of the pot, add ½ ounce of Krischwasser Brandy around the edges.
 This allows the alcohol to boil out while leaving a hint of cherry flavor to the cheese.
 Continue stirring the cheese to give it one last smooth consistency.